niente010/MDEF_website/docs/project/project.md

 The strategies used by ooorganismooo include active listening, critical thinking and rapid prototyping, while the tools are open source, following a ==bottom-up strategy==.

-Before a technological revolution, ooorganismooo believes that t==he priority should be to offer a cultural revolution==, listening to alternatives to today's reality in order to solidify the foundations for an immediate future.
+Before a technological revolution, ooorganismooo believes that ==the priority should be to offer a cultural revolution==, listening to alternatives to today's reality in order to solidify the foundations for an immediate future.

 !!! note ""